|

 Your runners should be advised to wear a fluorescent vest or a

-carry a torch
+then runners should carry a torch

-Q. Do
+Q. Do our coaches

-our coaches and run leaders need to be qualified?
+and run leaders need to be qualified?

 A.